Frequently Asked Questions About Trucker Workers’ Compensation & Personal Injury

 The first option is to submit medical bills to your personal health insurance or employee group plan, if applicable.
 While workers’ compensation is the primary payer, once a formal denial is received from workers’ compensation, health insurance should pick up coverage.
 If you are married, contact your spouses’ health insurance carrier to see if they will cover your treatment.
 If you are a veteran, contact your local VA to determine whether you have medical benefits.
 If none of these options work, contact your state department of Health and Human Services to determine if there is any state aid available to assist you in your situation.
 It will also likely be necessary to file a workers’ compensation petition to determine your entitlement to medical and/or indemnity benefits.

-If the trucking company denies my workers’ compensation claim, will Medicare or Medicaid pay my medical bills?
+If the trucking company denies my workers’ compensation claim, will Medicare or Medicaid pay my medical bills.
+My employer has offered me COBRA, should I take it?

 If you are Medicare or Medicaid eligible, Medicare and Medicaid will pay your medical expenses in most instances.
 However, there are a number of complications.
 If your injuries were caused by the negligence of someone with insurance, Medicare and Medicaid may refuse to pay your medical bills until you have tried to collect the medical bills from the negligent person or his or her insurance company.
 Sometimes, this results in a long delay where the medical bills are not paid.
 If Medicare or Medicaid does pay the medical bills, they usually require you to sign an agreement that you will reimburse them if your medical bills are later paid by the negligent person or his or her insurance company.
 Under some circumstances, it is possible to pay Medicare and Medicaid less than the full amount.